DaAlbrecht/thesis-TEKO/content/Implementation.typ

   == Project setup

-  The replay microservice rust project is created, as a development name i choose the name "rabbit-revival".
+  The replay microservice rust project was created, and as a development name the name "rabbit-revival" was chosen.
 The project is created using the following command:

 #figure(sourcecode(numbering: none)[```bash
   cargo new rabbit-revival
   cd rabbit-revival
   ```], caption: [create project])

- Rust does not provide a large standard library, instead it relies on third party
+ Rust does not provide a large standard library, instead, it relies on third-party
 crates for many basic functionalities.
 Based on the @architecture axum is used
-as a web framework, tokio is used for asyncronous runtime  and lapin is used
+as a web framework, tokio is used for asynchronous runtime  and lapin is used
 as a RabbitMQ client.
 The dependencies and other commonly used crates are added to the Cargo.toml file:

 #figure(sourcecode(numbering: none)[```bash